 Native Lands: After 160 Years, A Homeland Comes Home

-From infancy, Kenneth Holbrook, director of the Maidu Summit Consortium (MSC), has had a very special relationship to Tásmam Kóyom.
-For millennia, Ken’s family and other Mountain Maidu clans lived and thrived in what is now called Humbug Valley.
-However, with European settlement and overly extractive uses, Maidu presence was nearly lost, and the land—and Maidu relationship to it—has suffered.
+From infancy, Kenneth Holbrook, has had a very special relationship to Tásmam Kojóm.
+For millennia, Ken’s family and other Mountain Maidu peoples lived and thrived in the region and in Humbug Valley.
+However, with European colonization, settlement, and overly extractive land use practices, Maidu presence was nearly lost, and the land—and Maidu relationship to it—has suffered.

-The scenic mountain meadow near Lake Almanor is rich with native fish and wildlife habitats along Yellow Creek and important cultural resources for the Maidu community.
-Now, after years of effort by MSC, the Pacific Forest & Watershed Lands Stewardship Council has recommended that Humbug Valley at last return to Maidu ownership.
+Tásmam Kojóm, a scenic mountain meadow near Lake Almanor, is rich with native fish and wildlife habitats along Yellow Creek and important cultural resources.
 In an innovative partnership, FRLT and CA Department of Fish & Wildlife will hold conservation easements on the 2,325-acre property.
 Blending Maidu traditional ecology and conservation science, the partners will work together to conserve and restore “the first Maidu national park.”

 To learn more about this historic celebration and the return of native homelands read the press release by the Pacific Forest and Watershed Lands Stewardship Council.